c1nderscript/C1nder-s-Reading-Buddy/README.md

-# KnowledgeBase Markdown Merger & Kindle Converter
+# KnowledgeBase Document Processor

-This repository provides a simple pipeline to convert a folder of documents into a Kindle-ready eBook.
+This repository provides two related pipelines.
+The original workflow converts a folder of documents into a Kindle-ready eBook.
+The updated workflow merges documents into PDFs and creates chunked PDF outputs.

 ## Features